-Based upon the level of historical taxable income and estimates of future taxable income over the periods in which the deferred tax assets are deductible, at September 30, 2023 and 2022, management has established valuation allowances for foreign tax credit carryforwards that are not more likely than not to be realized.
-As of September 30, 2023 and 2022, the Company has a deferred tax asset associated with foreign tax carryforwards of \$149 and \$99, respectively.
-If not used, the foreign tax carryforwards will expire September 30, 2033 and September 30, 2032, respectively.
+Based upon the level of historical taxable income and estimates of future taxable income over the periods in which the deferred tax assets are deductible, at September 30, 2024 and 2023, management has established valuation allowances for foreign tax credit carryforwards that are not more likely than not to be realized.
+As of September 30, 2024 and 2023, the Company has a deferred tax asset associated with foreign tax carryforwards of \$429 and \$149, respectively.
+If not used, the foreign tax carryforwards will begin to expire September 30, 2032.